15 Things Your Health Insurance Company Doesn’t Want You to Know

 Mental Health Might Not Be Covered

-Back in 1996, the Mental Health Parity Act was signed in to law in a relatively large step towards a wider availability of mental health services.
+Back in 1996, the Mental Health Parity Act was signed into law in a relatively large step towards a wider availability of mental health services.
 Before then, insurers weren’t responsible to provide coverage for certain Mental Health related medical costs.

 But the grass isn’t exactly greener just yet.
 It’s important to read your plan to make sure you’re covered before you schedule costly treatment.